marco-bertelli/chronos/README.md

 ### Recovering lost Mongo connections ("auto_reconnect")

-Agenda is configured by default to automatically reconnect indefinitely, emitting an [error event](#agenda-events) when no connection is available on each [process tick](#processeveryinterval), allowing you to restore the Mongo instance without having to restart the application.
+Chronos is configured by default to automatically reconnect indefinitely, emitting an [error event](#scheduler-events) when no connection is available on each [process tick](#processeveryinterval), allowing you to restore the Mongo instance without having to restart the application.

-However, if you are using an [existing Mongo client](#mongomongoclientinstance) you'll need to configure the `reconnectTries` and `reconnectInterval` [connection settings](http://mongodb.github.io/node-mongodb-native/3.0/reference/connecting/connection-settings/) manually, otherwise you'll find that Agenda will throw an error with the message "MongoDB connection is not recoverable, application restart required" if the connection cannot be recovered within 30 seconds.
+However, if you are using an [existing Mongo client](#mongomongoclientinstance) you'll need to configure the `reconnectTries` and `reconnectInterval` [connection settings](http://mongodb.github.io/node-mongodb-native/3.0/reference/connecting/connection-settings/) manually, otherwise you'll find that Chronos will throw an error with the message "MongoDB connection is not recoverable, application restart required" if the connection cannot be recovered within 30 seconds.

 # Example Project Structure

-Agenda will only process jobs that it has definitions for.
-This allows you to selectively choose which jobs a given agenda will process.
+Chronos will only process jobs that it has definitions for.
+This allows you to selectively choose which jobs a given scheduler will process.

 Consider the following project structure, which allows us to share models with the rest of our code base, and specify which jobs a worker processes, if any at